madhums/khabar/README.md

 #### Some general conventions:

-- For all of the above request you must pass atleast one of the `org` or `user` or both
+- For all of the above request you must pass at least one of the `org` or `user` or both
+- `context.email` is used for sending out emails
+- `device_tokens` are used to send out push notifications
 - For all the listings, you get a status code of `200`
 - When you create a resource you get a status code of `201`
 - When you modify/delete a resource you get a status code of `204`